Patrick Stewart On Stage - Theatre Credits, Bio and Tickets

 Sir Patrick Stewart OBE was born in Yorkshire in 1940, and is one of Britain's finest actors.
 Fom the age of 12, he was involved in several local theatre groups and in 1957 he was accepted at The Bristol Old Vic Theatre School.

-Between 1966 and 1982 he was a part of the Royal Shakespeare Company taking on roles in many Shakespearean productions including The Taming of the Shrew (1967), King Lear (1968), Much Ado About Nothing (1968), a Midsummer Night’s Dream (1970), Julius Caesar (1972), Antony and Cleopatra (1978), The Winter's Tale (1981).
+Between 1966 and 1982, he was a part of the Royal Shakespeare Company, taking on roles in many Shakespearean productions including The Taming of the Shrew, King Lear, Much Ado About Nothing, A Midsummer Night’s Dream, Julius Caesar, Antony and Cleopatra and The Winter's Tale.

 He wrote and performed in a one-man adaptation of A Christmas Carol, performing on Broadway throughout the 1990s.
 In 2005, he brought the production to the Noel Coward Theatre, and you can read a review of A Christmas Carol starring Patrick Stewart here.
 In the 2000s, Stewart returned to the West End in a run of Shakespeare productions, playing Prospero in The Tempest in 2006, and you can read a review here.

 That year also saw him appear with the RSC in Antony and Cleopatra at the Novello Theatre, and playing the title role in Macbeth at the Gielgud Theatre.
 Read a review for Macbeth starring Patrick Stewart here.
 In 2008, he starred alongside David Tennant in Hamlet, winning an Olivier for playing Claudius.
 All the Shakespeare plays in Stewart's career definitely helped him portray the Bard in Bingo at the Young Vic in 2012, and you can read a review here.